top of page

 About Us

-We are a no-kill shelter, with an open-door policy.
-There is no charge, nor judgment, if you need to drop off a stray that you've found, or a beloved pet that is no longer able to stay with its family, no matter the situation.
+We are a no-kill shelter.
+There is no judgment if you need to drop off a stray that you've found, or a beloved pet that is no longer able to stay with its family, no matter the situation.
 We serve several different counties around Southwest Montana, and network with other shelters in the Rocky Mountain West, working together to help the animals in our care get the best chance of finding a new home.

 "Until one has loved an animal, a part of one's soul remains unawakened."